 What is the Celebration of Student Achievement?

-This is a month-long showcase for student scholarly and creative work, providing an opportunity for students to share their work with TCNJ’s community.
-During the Main Event on Wednesday, May 6, 2020, hundreds of students will present their work in papers, panels, poster sessions, demonstrations, and other forms of scholarly or creative activity.
+This is a showcase for student scholarly and creative work, providing an opportunity for students to share their work with TCNJ’s community.
+During the Main Event on Tuesday, April 26, 2022, students will present their work in papers, posters, performances, panels, and other forms of scholarly or creative activity.
 The day of COSA will be Tuesday, April 30, 2024.